qiaoruiyt/qiaoruiyt.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

+I am a PhD student in Computer Science in the School of Computing at the [National University of Singapore](https://www.comp.nus.edu.sg/), advised by [Bryan Kian Hsiang Low](https://www.comp.nus.edu.sg/~lowkh/index.html) and supported by the [AI Singapore PhD Fellowship](https://aisingapore.org/research/phd-fellowship-programme/).
+My thesis focuses on reliable and trustworthy machine learning using data-centric approaches, such as data reweighting, data attribution, and data valuation.

-I am currently a postdoctoral associate at the Singapore-MIT Alliance for Research and Technology (SMART), advised by [Bryan Kian Hsiang Low](https://www.comp.nus.edu.sg/~lowkh/index.html) (NUS) and [Daniela Rus](https://www.csail.mit.edu/person/daniela-rus) (MIT).
+I am also an incoming postdoctoral associate at the Singapore-MIT Alliance for Research and Technology (SMART), advised by [Bryan Kian Hsiang Low](https://www.comp.nus.edu.sg/~lowkh/index.html) (NUS) and [Daniela Rus](https://www.csail.mit.edu/person/daniela-rus) (MIT).
 My research interests include data-efficient post-training (e.g., reinforcement learning) and retrieval-augmented generation for LLM reasoning.

-I completed my PhD in Computer Science in the School of Computing at the [National University of Singapore](https://www.comp.nus.edu.sg/), advised by [Bryan Kian Hsiang Low](https://www.comp.nus.edu.sg/~lowkh/index.html) and supported by the [AI Singapore PhD Fellowship](https://aisingapore.org/research/phd-fellowship-programme/).
-My thesis focuses on reliable and trustworthy machine learning using data-centric approaches, such as data reweighting, data attribution, and data valuation.

 I was fortunate to be a visiting scholar in the Paul G. Allen School of Computer Science & Engineering at the [University of Washington](https://www.cs.washington.edu/), advised by [Pang Wei Koh](https://koh.pw/).